mozilla-releng/relengdocs/explanations/best-practices/bug-triage.rst

 4. Identify 'low-hanging-fruits' with quick resolutions.
 5. Ensure bugs are considered triaged according to the Firefox triage process.

-This process is influenced by the `Firefox triage process <https://firefox-source-docs.mozilla.org/bug-mgmt/policies/triage-bugzilla.html>`_.
+This process is influenced by the :external:doc:`Firefox triage process <bug-mgmt/policies/triage-bugzilla>`.
 However, we've adapted the definitions of bug severity to suit our needs.

 Bug Fields
 ----------